 - The Arena: The Monterey Jazz Festival Arena is the premiere performance venue, where several main shows take place during the festival.
 It's a large, open-air venue with seating on the arena floor, in boxes and on bleachers.
 This is where the big names are likely to perform, such as Diana Krall, Los Lobos or Dave Brubeck.

 - The Grounds: All of these venues are general admission, with no reserved seats.
 Some are indoors and others are outside.

 Visit the festival website to get a seating chart for the Arena if you want to buy tickets for it, so you know where you'll be sitting.

 Monterey Jazz Festival Tickets and Reservations

-Arena packages start at over $200 each.
+Arena packages are very expensive, but give access to the top-named acts.
 Grounds tickets will get you into all other performance venues for much less money.

 Everyone over two years old must have a ticket, but there are youth discounts for ages 2 to 18.

 Buy Arena packages early online.
 Most years, even the Grounds tickets sell out before the Monterey Jazz Festival begins, so don't take a chance, especially if you want to attend on Saturday, which sells out first.

 The Jazz Festival is one of the area's most popular events, and hotels in Monterey, Carmel, Pacific Grove and nearby Marina all sell out in advance.
 Room rates will be higher than at other times of year, too.
 If you want to stay in town, reserve as far ahead as you can.